Jim Adler

-Jim S. Adler (born May 23, 1943), also known by the nickname of The Texas Hammer, is an American trial attorney and businessman.
+James S. Adler (born May 23, 1943), also known by the nickname of The Texas Hammer, is an American trial attorney and businessman.
 He is the founder of Houston, Texas-based law firm Jim Adler & Associates.
 Adler has been practicing law in Texas in the area of personal injury for 54 years.
 Some of his TV advertisements have been a subject of controversy.

 Early life

 Jim Adler was born May 23, 1943, to Alexander Adler and Ruth Adler (1919–2014).
 He was born and grew up in Dallas, Texas.
 Adler attended St. Mark's School of Texas and then entered the University of Texas at Austin, where he earned his undergraduate degree.
 Continuing his studies at the University of Texas School of Law, he received his Juris Doctor degree (J.D.) in 1967.

 Due to his widely known trademark -The Texas Hammer and notorious TV ads, Adler attracted the attention of the national media.
 He was the subject of the Last Week Tonight with John Oliver season 8, episode 231, segment: Jim "The Texas Hammer" Adler vs. Mike "The Alabama Hammer" Slocumb, where John Oliver ironically detailed a copyright infringement lawsuit.
 Adler is also a character in the MTV cartoon series Beavis and Butt-Head.
 A similar attorney named Joe Adler appeared in Mike Judge's 2009 film, Extract, portrayed by Gene Simmons, who was also a personal injury lawyer.